Contents

 7. Selection pressure.
 If there is an “A team” or starters, there will be additional pressure to be selected, which can be challenging and stressful for athletes, impact personal relationships, and lead to potential isolation from other students.

 8. Potential isolation from other students.
 While other first-year students are doing fun, social, or orientation activities, the athletes are practicing.
-“I’ve heard some of those fall sport athletes say, “everyone else got to make all of these friends during orientation, and I only met my teammates,” Jacobson says.
+“I’ve heard some of those fall sport athletes say, “everyone else got to make all of these friends during orientation, and I only met my teammates,” Jacobsen says.

 9. Transition out of athletics.
 It can be challenging for college athletes who aren’t going to go into professional athletics after college to shift their mindset to whatever the next thing is for them.